wissamkontar/Consensus-AV-Analysis/README.md

 ## Overview

-This project develops an empirical multi-dimensional framework that:
+This project implements a multi-dimensional evaluation framework that:
-- Quantifies **behavioral consensus** across safety, efficiency, and interaction dimensions
+- Quantifies **behavioral consensus** across safety, efficiency, and interaction
-- Constructs an **empirical Pareto frontier** of automated driving
+- Identifies **trade-offs** using an empirical Pareto representation
-- Enables cross-context comparison between urban (Foggy Bottom) and freeway (I-395) settings
+- Supports comparison across different traffic contexts (urban vs. freeway)

 All computations and visualizations are performed through Jupyter notebooks.
 `.ipynb` files are provided here for transparency and reproducibility.